ictinnovaties-zorg/sftp_data_provider/README.md

 ### sftp_docs
 This provides a ZettelKasten based version of the design in `design.md`.
 This is in the form of a Obsidian vault.
 You need to install Obsidian to read this version of the documentation.

-### module_loading_functions.py
-The code needed to be able to read the data processing code from the SFTP server.
-See the design for more details.

-### data_loading_functions.py
-This files contains the code needed to actually read the data from the SFTP server.
-See the design for more details.

 ### tests/
 Provides testing for the tool.
 This is quite barebones at the moment.
 TODO: expand these tests!